 The type of corporate structure, that is, which form of corporate entity you decide to use, is one of the single most important planning decisions a business can make when it’s time to consider tax advantages.
 It is usually one of the areas where the most misinformation is given and mistakes are made.
-Most businesses eventually choose to incorporate in some form or fashion, and this can have a number of benefits, both from a legal and a tax standpoint.
+Most businesses eventually choose to incorporate in some form or fashion, and this can have benefits of a professional corporation, both from a legal and a tax standpoint.

-Before you let yourself get into trouble with the murky waters of choosing a type of corporation for your business, check out this overview to learn more.
+Before you let yourself get into trouble with the murky waters of choosing a type of corporation for your business, check out this overview of three types of corporations to learn more.

-When possible and under the right circumstances, S-Corps are considered to be the “best of the best” of tax entities.
+What Are The Benefits Of An S Corporation?
+When possible and under the right circumstances, S Corps are considered to be the “best of the best” of tax entities.
 They offer the same legal protection as the other entities but have one major advantage: Earnings in excess of the shareholder’s salary are not subject to self-employment tax.
-And the savings is not in taxable income, but in actual tax to be paid.
+And the savings are not in taxable income, but in actual tax to be paid.